lilRedBb/IPaint450/README.md

 - Group selected shapes(done)
 - Ungroup selected shapes(done)
-- pattern: decorative pattern used in SelectGroupCommand & RefreshCanvas(GUI package)
+- pattern: decorative pattern used in SelectGroupCommand
+- pattern: composite pattern used in CommandHistory
+-
 - changes:
 - in Commands package
 - DrawFatherCommand added 2 fields, "belongGroups"&"historyGroups", for shape to journal its group.